grame-cncm/faust/documentation/faust-manual/src/overview.md

 ### `faust2android`

-`faust2android` converts a Faust code into a ready-to-use Android application.
+`faust2android` converts a Faust program into a ready-to-use Android application.
 Additional information about this Faust target can be found on [the corresponding website](https://ccrma.stanford.edu/~rmichon/faust2android/).